-Medtronic is a leader in medical devices, especially centered on surgery and intensive care.
+Medtronic is a medical device leader, especially in surgery and intensive care.
 While the other segments could also be considered as afferent to it, the medical surgical segment of Medtronic represents $2.1B of revenues, out of a total of $7.7B.

-The company has been growing through organic growth, thanks to a large percentage of R&D budget ($2.7B in 2022) but also acquisitions (9 in 2022, and $3.3 worth of further acquisitions considered for 2023).
+The company has been growing through organic growth, thanks to a large percentage of the R&D budget ($2.7B in 2022) and acquisitions (9 in 2022 and $3.3 worth of further acquisitions considered for 2023).